DanWahlin/angular-architecture/labs/backup.md

 - Delete a customer (while editing) using the checkbox and save the change.
 - Select the **Show Deleted** checkbox and notice that the deleted customer displays.

-Because this lab uses a ViewModel ...

-1. Notice how the changes you made to the customer in the details component do not affect the customer list component or the container, until they are saved.
+Because this lab uses a ViewModel (both before and after the ViewModel class), changes you made to the customer in the details component do not affect the customer list component or the container until they are saved.
-2. Notice how the pet and isDeleted properties now exist on the customer?

 ## Lab 3: Working with RxJS Subjects